 Does it Take Longer to Naturally Raise a Chicken Compared to a Factory Farm?

 Generally yes.
-It usually takes longer to raise a chicken naturally, meaning without the use of hormones or other growth-promoting drugs.
+It usually takes longer to raise a chicken naturally, meaning without the use of hormones or other growth-promoting meds.

 Additionally, many such farms rely on specialized breeds that are bred to pack on weight quickly in order to reduce turnaround time.